LarissaHuang/capstone_project/README.md

 At the root of this folder, I will have the original ```train```, ```valid```, and ```test``` data sets, as well as the new folders I've created in my feature engineering.
 I will have the original ```birds.csv``` .

+## CNN Base Model with 4 Genuses
-## Data Restructuring
+### Data Restructuring

-In order to have more images for each class, I decided to merge species of the same genus into one category.
-This way, I have more data per category.
-To retain a high quantity of training images, I will drop all genera with fewer than 1200 training images, using only DUCK, WARBLER, PHEASANT, and KINGFISHER.
+For a simple proof of concept, I decided to simplify my dataset by merging species into genus and constrain my dataset to only 4 genuses with fewer than 1200 training images, using only DUCK, WARBLER, PHEASANT, and KINGFISHER.

 <table>
   <tr>